meng-wiki/veqpy-dev/README.md

 - `replace_case(...)` only supports `OperatorCase` instances compatible with the packed layout.
 - `OperatorCase` is a mutable runtime case and is suitable for live updates to `Ip`, `beta`, `heat_input`, and `current_input`.
+- `replace_case(...)` may change physical inputs and profile values, but not packed topology, active profile set, or profile order.
 - `SolverRecord` copies `OperatorCase` snapshots to prevent later in-place updates from contaminating history.
 - `Grid` is immutable.
 - `Equilibrium` is a single-grid snapshot, not a solver-side mutable state object.